Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Proofs of

 \paragraph{Gadgets for \maxcut{3}.}

-We write the list of edges for $I_0$ first, which has $12$ total variables, and hence $6$ auxiliary variables.
+We write the list of edges for $\insti{0}{3}{3}$ first, which has $12$ total variables, and hence $6$ auxiliary variables.
 Note that the global variables $\{4,5,6\}$ are not used in this gadget.
+See~\Cref{subfig:gadget-zero} for a visual representation of the gadget.

-Below, we write the list of edges for our $I_1$ gadget, which has $6+\naux = 14$ total variables, and hence $8$ auxiliary variables.
-Note that repeated edges correspond to multiple $P^{\neq}$ clauses on the same pair of variables.
+Below (and in~\Cref{subfig:gadget-1}), we write the list of edges for our $\insti{1}{3}{3}$ gadget, which has $6+\naux = 14$ total variables, and hence $8$ auxiliary variables.
+Note that repeated edges correspond to multiple $\predneq$ clauses on the same pair of variables.

-$I_2$ is defined identically to $I_1$, except with the global variables reordered from $(4,5,6)$ to $(4,6,5)$.
+$\insti{2}{3}{3}$ is defined identically to $\insti{1}{3}{3}$, except with the global variables reordered from $(4,5,6)$ to $(4,6,5)$.
 We can calculate the relevant parameters of these gadgets as below.